sunitsdk/SanSdkSample/README.md

 ####  Step 1： Request and Cache the Rewarded Video

 ```
-SanRewardedAd rewardedAd = new SanRewardedAd(getContext(), REWARDED_UNIT_ID);
+SanRewardedAd rewardedAd = new SanRewardedAd(getContext(), REWARDED_PLACEMENT_ID);
 rewardedAd.setRewardedAdListener(new SanRewardedAd.RewardedVideoAdListener() {
     @Override
     public void onRewardedAdLoaded(final SanRewardedAd SanRewardedAd) {
-    	// Called when the video for the given adUnitId has loaded.
+    	// Called when the video for the given placementId has loaded.
         Log.d(TAG, "onRewardedAdLoaded");
     }

     @Override
     public void onRewardedAdFailed(SanRewardedAd SanRewardedAd, AdException e) {
-    	// Called when a video fails to load for the given adUnitId.
+    	// Called when a video fails to load for the given placementId.
         Log.d(TAG, "onRewardedAdFailed e = " + e.getMessage());
     }